On Being an Amateur—and Proud of It

 Why do I say that like it's a good thing?
 Because the word "amateur" means "one who has a taste for something."
 It's derived from the Latin amatorem ("lover of").
 So when I say I'm an amateur naturalist, I'm saying that I'm a lover of nature—and I look forward to remaining exactly that the rest of my life.

-Or think of Mary Roach (author of Stiff and Bonk and others), who writes bestsellers filled with research and scientific studies—and yet has no scientific degree or any particular qualifications beyond being curious and a writer and somebody who lived for a time in a trailer next to Gorilla World at the San Francisco Zoo.
+Or think of Mary Roach (author of Stiff and Bonk and others), who writes bestsellers filled with research and scientific studies.
+And yet she has no scientific degree or any particular qualifications beyond being curious and a writer and somebody who lived for a time in a trailer next to Gorilla World at the San Francisco Zoo.

 Now, I'm no Diane Ackerman or Mary Roach.
 And of course there are also scientists like Alan St. John (see note below) who write glorious nature books.
-But I would argue that the key ingredient isn't "expertise" (in quotes because experts tend to be humble folks who recognize they don't know it all and will forever be learning—that's why they already know so much).
+But I would argue that the key ingredient isn't personal expertise, although that can help.

-Rather, I believe the key ingredient is love, followed closely by curiosity.
-Whether you're in love with a person or with the combustion engine, you'll look closely, ask lots and lots of questions, and get to know your subject so well that you may eventually decide to tell the world all about what you've learned so far.
+Rather, I believe the key ingredient is love, which is typically intertwined with curiosity.
+Whether you're in love with a person or with the combustion engine, you'll tend to look closely at your beloved subject, asking lots and lots of questions, until eventually you know them so well that you want to share what you've learned with the world.

-Or at least you might tell your friends, and maybe the four other people who buy your book.
+Or at least you might want to share what you've learned in a book that some of your friends will read, and if you're lucky, that perhaps four other people will also read.
 Because you're an amateur, and you're in love, and that's enough.

 Correction: I assumed incorrectly about Alan St. John.
-He's such a good naturalist that I assumed he had advanced scientific degrees.
+He's such a good naturalist and author that I thought he must have advanced scientific degrees.
 As it turns out, he too is a proud amateur.